Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed

 \section{Stochastic Model}

-In this section we outline the details of the filtered Poisson process stochastic framework.
+In this section we outline the stochastic process describing fluctuations due to a super-position of uncorrelated pulses with a distribution of durations.
 General expressions for the two lowest-order moments, the auto-correlation function and the power spectral density are derived.
 Considering a normalized random variable, a general expression for the dimensionless power spectral density is obtained.